Roskilde Technical College

 says the Chairman of Roskilde Technical School, Johnny Damsted Andersen.

-Through a north-facing glass façade, a fluid transition is created between Roskilde Technical College and the pulsating life of ‘Musicon’, Roskilde’s new urban district.
+Through a north-facing glass façade, a fluid transition is created between Roskilde Technical College and the pulsating life of ‘Musicon’, Roskilde’s urban district.
 The multi-faceted façade is made of galvanized metal and creates a dynamic interplay with the changing colors and varying intensity of the light.
 The prism-shaped crooked building is both a significant landmark, that strengthens the identity of the school and has the physical benefit of shielding the neighborhood from traffic noise.
 The technical school is home to web integrators and graphic designers.
 From the main entrance, there is a clear view of the galleries on each level, behind which the building’s functional interior opens.
 Lightweight stairways rise through the open space revealing wood-clad balconies with open study zones designed for group work.
 This is also where the workshop-style classrooms are located, designed to challenge the idea of the classroom as a rectangular room with a blackboard.
 The interior of the school is designed with a raw workshop look, both in the classrooms but also in the common areas.
 The shape of the building creates almost a zig-zag flow which ensures that there are no long corridors.
 Instead, the rooms are big with high ceilings and corners where the students can create a nice and quiet study area for themselves.
 A great staircase with flexible purposes is located by the entrance where students can gather.
 At the top of the building, two large roof terraces offer magnificent views of the local area – in the summer it is possible to cast your glance across the highway to the massive ‘Roskilde Festival’.

 Multidisciplinary Teamwork